KOSASIH/TerraformingArchitect/README.md

 # Roadmap

-1. **Introduction to TeraformingArchitect:**
+1. **Introduction to TerraformingArchitect:**
-   - Define the purpose and goals of TeraformingArchitect.
+   - Define the purpose and goals of TerraformingArchitect.
    - Highlight the significance of AI in the transformation of celestial bodies.

 2. **Research and Analysis (Months 1-6):**